Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Technical lemmas

 \subsection{Convergence of a discrete operator to the regional fractional Laplacian}

-The first lemma we prove in this section establishes the convergence in $L^1$ of the discrete operator $N^\gamma \mathcal{L}_N$ defined by \eqref{LN} to the regional fractional laplacian $\mathbb L$ when applied to smooth test functions.
-This result differs from the one proved in \cite{BJGO2}, where the authors showed that for a function $G \in C_c^{\infty}([0,1])$, the limit holds uniformly for any $u \in [a,1-a]$ for an arbitrary small $a>0$.
-Hence, in the following lemma we consider a weaker form of convergence, but in this way we are able to prove the convergence result for a larger set of functions, namely for all functions in $C^{\infty}([0,1])$.
+The first lemma we prove in this section establishes the convergence in $L^1$ of the discrete operator $N^\gamma \mathcal{L}_N$ defined by \eqref{LN} to the regional fractional Laplacian $\mathbb L$ when applied to smooth test functions. \begin{lem} For any $G \in C^{\infty}([0,1])$ and $\gamma \in (0,2)$, the following convergence holds